Data Centers in Providence

 Natural Disaster Risk

-Providence has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.02 as of September 2025.
-This score is driven primarily by the region's exposure to Atlantic weather patterns and its coastal geography.
+Providence has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.02, as of September 2025.
+The primary threats are driven by its coastal location and exposure to Atlantic weather systems.
+Key risks include hurricanes, coastal and riverine flooding, ice storms, and lightning.